How to apply

 The Cambridge-Rutherford Memorial PhD Scholarships are jointly funded by the Cambridge Commonwealth, European and International Trust (CCEIT) and the Rutherford Foundation.
 The Scholarships are administered by the Royal Society Te Apārangi (The Society).

-Up to three Scholarships can be awarded in the 2019 funding round.
+Up to two Scholarships can be awarded in the 2020 funding round.
 They are intended to provide full support for three years to enable completion of a PhD at the University of Cambridge in pure or applied science and the social sciences.